thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 Install the latest
 [J-LINK Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) from [SEGGER](https://www.segger.com/).
-Ensure all required drivers and host platform specific settings are done.
+Ensure all required drivers and host platform-specific settings are done.

 The extension expects the installation folder to be on your system `PATH` environment variable.
 Alternatively, update your debug configuration's `target`>`server` setting to contain the full path to the J-LINK GDB server executable